amzn/oss-dashboard/README.md

 # Amazon Open Source Program GitHub Dashboard (osa-gitdash)
-A dashboard for viewing many Git organizations at once.
+A dashboard for viewing many GitHub organizations at once.

 Generating the dashboard is intended to occur in three phases.